Broad commercial expertise and extensive industry experience.

 Chief Executive Officer

-Qualifications: Bachelor of Science and Business Administration, (Boston University, USA)
+Bachelor of Science and Business Administration (Boston University, USA)

 Committees: Audit (By invitation); Nomination (By invitation); Remuneration (By invitation); Safety, Health and Environment (By invitation); Risk; Social and Ethics; New Business; Climate Change and Sustainability